coderefinery/git-intro/content/commits.md

 # Committing changes

-The first and most basic to do in Git is *make changes* using commits.
-Making changes means modifying the files.
-In this part, we will make changes in two
+The first and most basic to do in Git is *record changes* using commits.
+In this part, we will record changes in two
 ways: on a branch (which supports multiple lines of work at once), and directly on the "main" branch.

 :::{objectives}
-* Add new changes to our own copy of the project.
+* Record new changes to our own copy of the project.
 * Understand adding changes in two separate branches.
 * See how to compare different versions.
 :::